Effects of the kinetic energy in heat for overdamped systems: Harmonic system

 \section{Harmonic system}

-The necessity to include the kinetic term, modifies some results already obtained in the literature.
-Here, we exemplify the modification using the harmonic potential case that was first calculated (without the kinetic contribution) in \cite{chatterjee_exact_2010}.
+The necessity to include the kinetic energy, modifies some results already obtained in the literature.
+Here, we investigate the effects of the kinetic term in the harmonic potential case that was first calculated (without the kinetic contribution) in \cite{chatterjee_exact_2010}.
 This system obeys the Langevin equation

 where $k$ is the stiffness of the harmonic potential.
-We start by noticing that by considering the kinetic term we only add more integrals in the calculation of the characteristic function.
+We start by noticing that by considering the kinetic energy we only add more integrals in the calculation of the characteristic function.
 That is

-where $z(\lambda)$ is the characteristic function that one obtains if we do not consider the kinetic term.
+where $z(\lambda)$ is the characteristic function that one obtains if we do not consider the kinetic energy.
 For the harmonic case, this characteristic function is \cite{chatterjee_exact_2010,paraguassu_heat_2021_2}

 Integrating in the velocities, we obtain the correct characteristic function